 These little treats are bursting with so much autumn flavored goodness, it’s hard to believe they’re good for you!
+I would have no problem calling them muffins and serving them for breakfast.

 Pumpkin Spice Cupcakes